Person of day - 4 JUNE 2022

 Olga Girya is the winner of a tournament in Pushchino in 2012, finalist of the 2012 Russian Cup, winner of Moscow Open 2013 and 2014, Bhubaneswar in 2013, the Higher Leagues in 2011 and 2014 and, at the fourth stage of the FIDE Grand Prix in Khanty-Mansiysk in 2014, she came second after would champion Hou Yifan.
 She is a prize-winner of the Russian Superfinal and the world rapid championship of 2014, as well as the winner of the 2014 Russian Cup.
 She also played in two knockout world championships.

 She won the Russian team championships with ShSM-RSSU and ShSM-Legacy Square.
 She won three bronze Eurocup medals- twice with the team from Moscow and once with Yurga.
 She won two medals at her board at the European Cup.

 From 2013 onwards, Olga Girya has been an integral member of the Russian national team.
+She is the winner of the World Chess Olympiad (2014), the World and European Team Championships (2017 and 2019) as a member of the Russian national women's chess team.
 She won silver and bronze medals in world championships with Russia- Girya was the best among reseves both times.
-She won a bronze medal at the 2013 European team championship and in 2014, she became an Olympic champion.
-After the last success, Olga Girya was taken in by grandmaster Vladimir Belov for training.

 She graduated from the Russian State Social University’s social and family faculty.
 Despite the fact that Olga Girya is a fearless fighter at the chess board, she is known for her kind and caring character among her colleagues.